Float Fishing for Beginners: Essential Rigs, Bait & Bite Detection | BeAngler

 Shotting and setting depth

 Shotting means adding small split shot to balance the float so that only the brightly coloured tip shows above the surface.
-A correctly shotted float is sensitive enough to register the shyest bite.
+A correctly shotted float fishing rig is sensitive enough to register the shyest bite.

 There are two main approaches.
 A bulk of shot grouped together gets the bait down quickly and is ideal when you want to fish hard on the bottom.
 Strung shot, spread evenly down the line, slows the bait's fall and is perfect for catching fish "on the drop" as the bait sinks.